smith153/TP_Testing/README.md

 ## Week Number

-The _week number_ may be an unknown concept to some readers.
+The _week number_ may be an known concept to some readers.
 The ISO 8601 standard defines that weeks begin on a Monday and week 1 of the year is the week that includes both January 4th and the first Thursday of the year.
 In other words, if the first Monday of January is the